arcadeJHS/AngularVueIntegration/README.md

 }
 ```
 The old app already depends on Angular, which is included as an old script tag.
 Hence, to allow the new bundles to access things defined by other javascript on the page, avoid duplication in the build process, and duplication warnings at runtime, we take advantage of [Webpack externals][5].
-The "angular" dependency will be present in the consumer's environment.
+The `angular` dependency will be present in the consumer's environment.
 Again, we will make use of it later on.

 ### package.json
 In the package.json are listed all the NPM dependencies we will use now and later (like ngVue or vuex).
 The only thing to note here I will use ES6 to write angular code, so I will take advantage of the [babel-plugin-angularjs-annotate][6] to solve dependency injection.
-In ES6 code you will find the "/** @ngInject */" decorator.
+In ES6 code you will find the `/** @ngInject */` decorator.
 From you terminal, go to the vueApp folder and run install:

 ```